smealum/SPACECRAFT/README.md

 The github repo for this can be found at https://github.com/smealum/SPACECRAFT

+##Windows Demo

+You can download a precompiled demo for windows at https://dl.dropboxusercontent.com/u/13279485/spacecraft.zip

 ##Dependencies

 All included libraries save for the windows version were compiled for the x86_64 architecture.